Key Learning Points

 But more than that, the ancient Chinese said, in effect, that the Blood is the Mind – it is where our consciousness resides.

-Since the Heart governs the Mind, with this form of deficiency you can get uneasiness without obvious reason for it, restlessness, mild irritability, poor memory, insomnia (including difficulty falling asleep), dizziness, easily startled and palpitations, and a dull-pale complexion.
+Since the Heart governs the Mind, with this form of deficiency you can get uneasiness without obvious reasons for it, restlessness, mild irritability, poor memory, insomnia (including difficulty falling asleep), dizziness, easily startled and palpitations, and a dull-pale complexion.

-However, it goes further than that.
-Without regenerating it through good sleep, you'll lose vitality in your thinking and creativity.
+Also, without regenerating it through good sleep, you’ll lose vitality in your thinking and creativity.

-After a while of continually limited sleep, you may find your mind wanders more easily, you're more absent-minded, you have episodes of forgetting what you were going to say, you lose things more easily.
+What happens then?
+After a while of continually limited sleep, you may find your mind wanders more easily, you’re more absent-minded, you have episodes of forgetting what you were going to say, you lose things more easily.

 If your work requires creative thinking, as a writer, artist, composer or even administrator, or when dealing with difficult people, you won’t find you have the same resources and buoyancy as you relied upon previously.

-If you're a fighter, you'll lack speed and co-ordination and the ability to out-think your opponent.
-You'll have lost your 'spark'.
+And if you’re a fighter, you’ll lack speed and co-ordination and the ability to out-think your opponent.
+You’ll have lost your ‘spark’.

 That’s what is meant by Consciousness residing in the Blood: if it is deficient, so also will be the sparkiness – Fire!- of your Consciousness.